---

 );

-Querying with Secrets
+## Querying with secrets

-Secret scope is supported in the same way as in DuckDB to allow multiple secrets of the same type to be stored in MotherDuck.
 When there are multiple local (i.e. in memory and store in local file) and remote (i.e. MotherDuck) secrets of the same type, scope matching (secret scope against the file path) happens to determine which secret to use to open a file.
 Both local and remote secrets are considered in scope matching.

 In the case of multiple matching secrets, the secret with the longest matching scope prefix is chosen.